dustinpfister/blog_posts/_posts/threejs-face3-color.md

 ## Conclusion

-When it comes to Face3 color I can still use the Face3 constructor and set vertex colors to each instance of Face3 as a way to have a vertex color effect.
-However that will only work with older versions of threejs before that if the late version in which face3 was removed.
+When it comes to Face3 color I can still use the Face3 constructor and set vertex colors to each instance of Face3 as a way to have a vertex color effect, but only if I am willing to stick to old verions of threejs which I might not be at this time.
 It might be possible to bring back the Geometry constructor and Face3 by way of some extremal files as that is often the case when features are removed.
-However I think that it is best to just learn how to do everything that I want to do with threejs by using the Buffered Geometry Constructor and setting vertex colors by some other means such as when working with groups.
+However I think that it is best to just learn how to do everything that I want to do with threejs by using the Buffered Geometry Constructor.

 So then maybe a better post to read would be something on using the buffer geometry constructor, and the groups array that is not the modern replacement for what face3 was all about.
 In my post on the buffer geometry constructor I have some examples that have to do with working with the groups array, but I also have some examples on my posts on the various geometry constructors such as the [plane geometry](/2019/06/05/threejs-plane/) constructor that might be a good starting point when it comes to learning about the groups array.

 If you are just looking for more three.js content to read I have a [post in which I outline a collection of simple threejs project examples](/2021/02/19/threejs-examples/) that I keep coming back to now that might be worth checking out.
 Playing around with simple little code examples is one thing but sooner or later it comes time to figure out what the long term plan should be with threejs aside from just making simple code examples and writing blog posts about them.